-The main purpose of stamps, of course, is to prove pre-payment of postage, but sometimes they can do good work for society as well.
+The main purpose of stamps, of course, is to prove the pre-payment of postage.

-The next year stamps were issued and sold for 10 centimes, with half the money paying the postage and the rest going to the charity.
-In 1936 Switzerland began showing the postage rate and the charity amount as two separate values on the stamp.
+The next year, stamps were issued and sold for 10 centimes with half the money paying the postage and the rest going to the charity.
+By 1936, Switzerland began showing the postage rate and the charity amount as two separate values on the stamp.

 During the First World War, semi-postals were issued to raise money for the Red Cross.

-Another long-running series of semi-postals is from New Zealand, which issued its first health stamp in 1929.
+Another long-running series of semi-postals was issued by New Zealand beginning with its first health stamp in 1929.

 Modern semi-postals usually follow the format of showing the two values, and although they are valid for postage, most catalogues list them separately as “back of the book” items and not part of the regular stamp issues.

-In North America, Canada was the first nation to issue semi-postals, with a series of four stamps issued between 1974 and 1976, to support the Montreal Summer Olympic Games, which were held in 1976.
+In North America, Canada was the first nation to issue semi-postals with a series of four stamps issued between 1974 and 1976 to support the 1976 Summer Olympics held in Montréal.

-The government of Canada had committed to paying for the games by selling collector coins and semi-postal stamps.
-At one point, Postmaster General Andre Ouellete predicted that sales to collectors alone would be sufficient to pay for the games.
+The federal government committed to pay for the games by selling semi-postal stamps and collector coins.
+Postmaster General Andre Ouellete initially predicted collector sales would be sufficient to pay for the games.

-The first series (Unitrade #B1-B3), was issued on April 17, 1974, and consisted of three stamps sharing a similar design, a series of Olympic rings forming the Montreal Games logo.
-Designer Alois Matanovic used the design with three background colours representing the Olympic medals.
-The stamps were valued at 8+2 cents for bronze, 10+5 cents for silver, and 15+5 cents for gold.
+The first series (Scott #B1-B3) was issued on April 17, 1974, and consisted of three stamps with a similar design—a series of Olympic rings forming the Montréal Games logo.
+Designer Alois Matanovic used a design with three background colours to represent the Olympic medals.
+The stamps were valued at eight-plus-two cents for bronze, 10-plus-five cents for silver and 15-plus-five cents for gold.
 The stamps were printed by Ashton-Potter.
 The post office ambitiously ordered more than 118 million stamps.

-Designed by James Hill, the three stamps showed dramatic views of individual athletes.
-The commemorated sports were fending, 8+2 cents; boxing, 10+5 cents; and judo, 15+5 cents.
-CBN again printed the issue, with total production of 53,000.
+On Aug.
+6, another three stamps were issued commemorating combat sports (SC #B7-B9).
+Designed by James Hill, the three stamps show dramatic views of individual athletes.
+The commemorated sports were fencing (eight-plus-two cents), boxing (10-plus-five cents) and judo (15-plus-five cents).
+CBN also printed this issue with a total production of 53,000 stamps.

 On Jan.
-7, 1976, just six months before the games were to start; a final three stamps were issued (Unitrade #B10-B12).
-Again designed by Hill, the stamps honoured team sports, but again concentrated on images of individual athletes.
-The three sports honoured were basketball, 8+2 cents; gymnastics, 10+5 cents; and soccer, with a new value of 20+5 cents.
-They were printed by Ashton-Potter, with a total production of 39 million stamps.
+7, 1976, just six months before the games were to start, a final three stamps were issued (SC #B10-B12).
+Also designed by Hill, the stamps honoured team sports but once again concentrated on images of individual athletes.
+The three sports honoured were basketball (eight-plus-two cents), gymnastics (10-plus-five cents) and soccer (20-plus-five cents, which was a new value).
+They were printed by Ashton-Potter with a total production of 39 million stamps.

-Even if all the stamps had been sold, the total money raised would have fallen far short of the more than $10 billion the games eventually cost.
+Even if all the stamps were sold, the total money raised would have fallen far short of the more than $10 billion the games would eventually cost.

-After that Canada Post stayed away from semi-postal stamps for another two decades.
+After that, the Post Office Department, which became a Crown corporation called Canada Post in 1981, stayed away from semi-postal stamps for two decades.

-In 1996 a new stamp was issued to support ABC Canada’s family literacy programs (Unitrade #B12).
+In 1996, a new stamp was issued to support ABC Canada’s family literacy programs (SC #B12).

-Designed by Debbie Adams, the stamp showed a pair of hands putting together a puzzle, and the inscription “Literacy begins at home” in both English and French.
+Designed by Debbie Adams, the stamp shows a pair of hands putting together a puzzle and the inscription “Literacy begins at home” in both English and French.
 The innovative design had a die-cut hole in the centre, representing the missing part of the puzzle.

-It had a value of 45+5 cents, and was produced in booklet panes of 10.
+It had a value of 45-plus-five cents and was produced in 10-stamp booklet panes.
 Ashton-Potter produced 10 million stamps.

 As a way of engaging Canadians, Canada Post launched a public competition both in the design and design selection process.
-The first stamp in the series was issued in 2008.
+The series’ first stamp was issued in 2008.

-The stamps were printed by the Ottawa firm of Lowe-Martin and had the then-new Permanent rate, with a 10-cent surcharge.
+The stamps were printed by the Ottawa firm Lowe-Martin and had the then-new Permanent rate with a 10-cent surcharge.

-In 2012 the program was changed to support a new foundation, the Canada Post Community Foundation, which supports programs for Canadian children and youth.
-In 2015, the foundation raised more than $1.2 million, which is allocated to registered charities, school programs, and community organizations.
+In 2012, the program was changed to support a new foundation, the Canada Post Community Foundation.
 Semi-postal stamps continue to be a significant portion of its funding.

-Production of the stamps has been low, starting at 10 million and dropping to a third of that in recent years.
+Production has remained low, starting at 10 million stamps and dropping to a 10th of that in more recent years.